-At the end of the 5th century AD the port of Chaul declined and trade routes changed.
+At the end of the 5th century AD, the port of Chaul declined and trade routes changed.
 Around this time caves were abandoned.
-Once lively and beautiful complex of temples was forgotten.
+Once a lively and beautiful complex of temples was forgotten.

-Nowadays the beautiful location and exciting aura of these caves has turned them into popular destination for trekkers.
-Unfortunately this has turned into humiliation of Indian heritage – beautiful stone-cut ornaments and sculptures of gods and goddesses are covered with worthless graffiti left by “lovers”.
+Nowadays the beautiful location and exciting aura of these caves have turned them into a popular destination for trekkers.
+Unfortunately, this has turned into the humiliation of Indian heritage – beautiful stone-cut ornaments and sculptures of gods and goddesses are covered with worthless graffiti left by “lovers”.

-Ancient rock-cut chambers are located in beautiful mountainous site.
-Most frequently used path starts in Thanale village and goes through dense forest, along waterfalls and mountain scenery.
+Ancient rock-cut chambers are located in the beautiful mountainous site.
+The most frequently used path starts in Thanale village and goes through dense forest, along waterfalls and mountain scenery.

-Caves are located at the foot of overhanging enormous cliff.
+Caves are located at the foot of an overhanging enormous cliff.
 All caves are cut in a row.
-Unfortunately time has taken its toll – facades of caves have been lost due to natural circumstances – fall of rocks.
-Southernmost 8 – 10 caves are blocked by collapse of cave roof.
+Unfortunately, the time has taken its toll – facades of caves have been lost due to natural circumstances – fall of rocks.
+Southernmost 8 – 10 caves are blocked by the collapse of the cave roof.